Osama29/NILM/README.md

 # NILM
 Non-Intrusive Load Monitoring Device

-This is a simplified version of the NILM devices where it implement Raspberry PI 4B and PZEM-004t which is current and voltage sensor.
+This is a simplified version of the NILM devices where it implement Raspberry PI 4B and PZEM-004t which is current and voltage sensor. where it works as electical monitor that have a website deployed from the Raspberry Pi, it use machine learning to understand the behaviour of the appliance and give predictions based on it.

 Firstly, you have to setup the raspberry pi
-### Configuring and using the pins
+## Configuring and using the pins

 Update and upgrade to the latest version of `Raspbian` using the following commands